To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Junior lending

-Fully a third of the amount currently being lent through Kuflink is now junior lending.
-This means that, on these loans, if the borrower struggles to repay and the property needs to be forcibly sold, you won’t be first in the queue to get your money back; another lender, such as a high-street bank, will get their money first.
+When you lend in a junior loan it means you’re not first in the queue to get your money back.
+If the borrower struggles to repay and the property needs to be forcibly sold, another lender, such as a high-street bank, will get their money first.

 Loan extensions and renewals perform well